-The P4W Memorial Collective is a group of women ex-prisoners from P4W, and their abolitionist accomplices, who are working towards the creation of a permanent memorial garden and community space on the grounds of the Prison for Women (P4W), in Katarokwi/Kingston, Ontario.
-Through our work we honor the women who lost their lives in P4W, and uplift the stories of the women who survived.
-We aim to raise public consciousness about injustices that continue to be perpetrated in Canadian jails and prisons, and to support resistance to carceral colonial power through coalitional decolonial abolitionist praxis amongst people with prison experience, and those who have never been inside.
+The P4W Memorial Collective is a group of women ex-prisoners from the Prison for Women (P4W) who are working towards the creation of a permanent memorial garden and community space on the grounds of P4W, in Katarokwi/Kingston, Ontario.
+Through our work we honour the women who lost their lives in P4W, and uplift the stories of those women who survived.
+We aim to raise public consciousness about injustices that continue to be perpetrated in Canadian jails and prisons, and to support resistance to carceral colonial power through coalitional decolonial abolitionist praxis amongst people with prison experience, as well as those who have never been inside.
 Our group holds events at P4W each year on Prisoners’ Justice Day, where we plant the seeds of transformative justice and move closer to planting a memorial garden.

 About the P4W: